astroumd/lmtoy/docs/wishlist.md

 * Options to smooth/bin in velocity?
 Or leave this to 3rd party tools?
 [NEMO writes an .nfs. cube, which is a NoiseFlatSMoothed version so ADMIT can run on it.]
 CASA should be good test for this.

-* waterfall in the form of a fits image/cube

 * RFI blanking